emqx/emqx-docs/en_US/design/design.md

 Kafka made a correct design on the above problem, which is a message server based entirely on disk-distributed Commit Log.

-After EMQ X separates message routing and message storage responsibilities in the design, the function of data replication, disaster recovery and even application integration can be implemented flexibly at the data level.
+After EMQX separates message routing and message storage responsibilities in the design, the function of data replication, disaster recovery and even application integration can be implemented flexibly at the data level.

-In EMQ X Enterprise Edition products, through rule engines or plugins, messages can be persisted to both databases such as Redis, MongoDB, Cassandra, MySQL, PostgreSQL, and message queues such as RabbitMQ, Kafka.
+In EMQX Enterprise Edition products, through rule engines or plugins, messages can be persisted to both databases such as Redis, MongoDB, Cassandra, MySQL, PostgreSQL, and message queues such as RabbitMQ, Kafka.

 ## System structure

 ### Conceptual model

-EMQ X Broker is more like a network Router or a Switch in concept, rather than the traditional enterprise-level message queue (MQ).
-Compared to network routers that route packets by IP address or MPLS label, EMQ X Broker routes MQTT messages between cluster nodes by publish-subscribe model of Topic Trie:
+EMQX Broker is more like a network Router or a Switch in concept, rather than the traditional enterprise-level message queue (MQ).
+Compared to network routers that route packets by IP address or MPLS label, EMQX Broker routes MQTT messages between cluster nodes by publish-subscribe model of Topic Trie:

 ![image](../assets/design_3.png)

 ### Design Philosophy

-1. The core problem solved by the EMQ X Broker is to process massive concurrent MQTT connection and routing messages.
+1. The core problem solved by the EMQX Broker is to process massive concurrent MQTT connection and routing messages.
 2. Embrace Erlang/OTP, the Soft-Realtime, Low-Latency, Concurrent and Fault-Tolerant Platform.
 3. Layered Design: Connection, Session, PubSub and Router Layers.
 4. Separate the Message Flow Plane and the Control/Management Plane.